-\The Admissions Committee requires evaluations from EACH veterinary, animal, biomedical research related experience listed in the next section, for the experience to be considered.
-Since the Admissions Committee wants to give full consideration to your experience in these areas, we ask that you list all work experiences, either voluntary or paid, in chronological order, (most recent first).
-If you list an experience more than once, because of multiple letters, do not duplicate the total hours worked/volunteered.
-(Example: Applicant worked a total of 500 hours; 300 with first evaluator; 200 with second evaluator; not 500 with both).
+Please list all work experiences, either voluntary or paid, in chronological order, (most recent first).
+If you list an experience more than once, do not duplicate the total hours worked/volunteered.
+(Example: Applicant worked a total of 500 hours; 300 with first date of experience; 200 with second date of experience; not 500 for both).